FA 101

 All About Financial Aid

-• The FAFSA must be filed every year.
+• The Free Application for Federal Student Aid (FAFSA) must be filed every year.

 • Financial aid is awarded based on full-time enrollment (12 or more credits per semester) and will be prorated if your enrollment is less.